lpil/lpil/_posts/2014-08-05-I-made-a-site.markdown

 Next I'm using [Guard::LiveReload][guard-livereload] to refresh my web browser when I save a file in development- no more alt-tabbing to see my changes!
 I run `jekyll serve --watch` to start a webserver that'll serve the compiled site, and recompile said site each time I make a change.
-I than start Guard with Guard::LiveReload, which monitors my file system, and uses Javascript voodoo to refresh my browser each time Jekyll recompiles the site.
+I then start Guard with Guard::LiveReload, which monitors my file system, and uses Javascript voodoo to refresh my browser each time Jekyll recompiles the site.